mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 }
 ```

-When a nested struct is not given an explicit name,
+When a nested struct is not given an explicit name, its fields
-its fields can be accessed using the struct name or omitting it.
+can be accessed by either using the struct name or omitting it.
 For example,

 ```go